 Thought i got the Jan 25 release date wrong when I saw this.
 But that's just the physical so not a good start for Ninty in 25.
 But as we know unless you believe 2026 Switch 2 it will be a lot better.

 Not surprising, I knew with the horrible ports of the lis remasters on switch that this would also have bad performance.
-I honestly wouldn't even care, except these are narrative focused games aren't that graphically demanding, still somehow poorly optimized compared to many good looking ports on Switch already.. will definitely be picking this up on PS5 eventually
+I honestly wouldn't even care, except these are narrative focused games which aren't that graphically demanding, but still somehow poorly optimized compared to many good looking ports on Switch already.. will definitely be picking this up on PS5 eventually

 Honestly, these games have always sucked, I can't at all understand all the hype about it when the first one came out.
 Only thing worse than Life is Strange was Gone Home, probably